Bill Prough

-Herschel Clinton "Bill" Prough (November 28, 1887 – December 29, 1937), was a professional baseball player.
+Herschel Clinton "Bill" Prough (November 28, 1887 – December 29, 1937) was an American professional baseball player.
 Prough was a right-handed pitcher, pitching in the Major Leagues for one season, 1912 with the Cincinnati Reds.
-Prough had an extended and successful minor league career, pitching for 17 seasons and compiling over 4600 innings pitched.
+He had an extended and successful minor league career, pitching for 17 seasons and compiling over 4,600 innings pitched.

-Prough was born in Markle, Indiana and died in Richmond, Indiana.
+Prough was born in Markle, Indiana, and died in Richmond, Indiana.